willmowlam/nutriSmartApp/README.md

 - Edamam's Recipe Search API
 - Edamam's Nutritional Analysis API
 - Local storage is used to store recent search data and favourite recipes.
-- Bootstrap is utilized for styling and layout purposes.
+- Bootstrap is utilised for styling and layout purposes.

 ## Credits